lonecoder-cro/htaml/README.md

 </parent>
 ```

-## htaml-req/areq attribute
+## htaml-req attribute

-Can be use to perform synchronous/asynchronous requesst.
+Can be use to perform http requesst.

 ##### Actions:

-  * :data - data to be sent to sever.
+  * :data - data to be sent to sever

-  * :out - output result to a variable.
+  * :out - output result to a variable

-  * :config - used to configure the request.
+  * :config - used to configure the request

-  * :get - perform a GET request.
+  * :get - perform a GET request

+  * :aget - perform a asynchronous GET request

   * :post - perform a POST request.

+  * :apost - perform a asynchronous POST request

 #### The :out action